Safety on Campus

 Everyone plays a role in creating a safe community where we can all feel secure.
 Yukon College has taken a number of steps to promote a safer and more secure environment.
 In addition to these actions, it is important to look out for each other and for ourselves.

 The Safety and Security department is your front-line contact for security incidents and non-emergency issues.
-Personnel are on campus year-round and can be reached 24 hours a day:
+Personnel are on campus year-round and can be reached 24 hours a day at 867.334.6042 or via the YC Mobile app.

 There are nine pay phones located throughout the college, which can make 911 calls with no charges.

-There is a phone available for use in the foyer between the Attached Single Campus Housing and the Attached Family Campus Housing as well as outside of the Admissions Office.
+There is an on-campus phone available for use by students and the public in the foyer between the Attached Single Campus Housing and the Attached Family Campus Housing as well as outside of the Admissions Office.
 To make a 911 call from an on-campus phone, dial 9 and then 911.

 Should you or someone else require first aid, contact Safety and Security Services and/or dial 911.
 If you are using an on-campus phone, dial 9 and then 911.